Gitkrunixdev/Shamir-Cracker-Lab/README.md

 Experimental cryptography lab for analyzing and reconstructing Shamir Secret Sharing shares, deriving BIP-39 seeds, and testing Bitcoin addresses

+## ⚠️ Note

+This project is for educational purposes only.
+It is not intended for unauthorized cracking or recovery of resources.

 🔐 Shamir-Cracker-Lab

 ###🧠 Functions ###